archiverjs/node-archiver/README.md

 #### mode `number`

-Sets the file permissions. (experimental)
+Sets the file permissions.
+Defaults to 0664.

 ## Things of Interest